rruuaanng/rruuaanng/README.md

 ## --About Me--
 I'm an industrial control engineer, and right now I'm working on development of motors, digital power supplies, and inertial navigation systems.
-I've also been deeply engaged in projects related to EC (Embedded Controller), VFD(variable-frequency drives) and hardware abstraction layers (HAL).
+I've also been deeply engaged in projects related to EC (Embedded Controller), VFD(Variable-Frequency Drives) and hardware abstraction layers (HAL).
 These technologies are applied in controllers for high-speed trains, and generator unit power transmission.